w3c/wai-curricula/content/how-to-use-these-curricula.md

 : suggested ideas to help instructors teach the learning outcomes.

 Ideas to Assess Knowledge
-: suggested ideas to help instructors assess the knowledge acquired by the students.
+: suggested ideas to help instructors assess the skills or knowledge acquired by the students.

 Teaching Resources
 : recommended resources to deliver the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.